Coconut lorikeet: Taxonomy

-T. h. nigrogularis – Kai and Aru Islands, and southern New Guinea.
-This includes the former subspecies caeruliceps and resembles the rainbow lorikeet (T. moluccanus).
-Molecular analysis using mitochondrial cytochrome b confirms this subspecies as more closely related to the latter taxon.

 "Coconut lorikeet" has been designated as the official common name for the species by the International Ornithologists' Union (IOC).

 Description

 The coconut lorikeet measures 25–30 cm in length and weighs around 109–137 g.
 The bill is orange-red, and the head dark blue fading to brown at the neck.
 It has a yellow collar and green upperparts.
 The breast is red with blue-black barring, and the belly is green with yellow barring.
 The tail is green above and barred in green and yellow below.
 The male's iris is bright red, while in the female it is orange-red.

 Distribution and habitat

 Trichoglossus haematodus is found in eastern Indonesia, on Buru, Seram, Misool, Waigeo, Numfoor, Yapen and the Aru Islands, in Indonesia and Papua New Guinea on New Guinea, in the Bismarck Archipelago, the Solomon Islands, Vanuatu and New Caledonia.

 The species occupies a wide range of lowland and wooded hill habitats, including mangroves, rainforest, nypa forest, swamps, savanna and woodland.
 It also occupies human-modified areas including coconut plantations, gardens, agricultural land and disturbed forest.
 It is found from sea level up to as high as 2440 m; this upper altitude level varies by location.